-All pupils of nursery schools are entitled to 0.25 litres of milk daily free of charge.
+All pupils of nursery are entitled to 0.25 litres of milk daily free of charge.
 Children whose parents are in receipt of qualifying benefits may also receive milk free of charge.
 Milk is available to other primary pupils at a reduced cost.

 The school dining area is organised as a self-service cafeteria.
 This area is supervised by members of staff.
 Children may have school meals regularly or on odd days when necessary.
 Children choose from three options each day.
 This usually includes a non-meat meal.
-A 3 coloured tray system is used - green- usually a packed lunch, red - a hot two-course meal and blue - a snack type meal.
+A 3 coloured token system is used - Green- usually a packed lunch/sandwich option, Red - a hot two-course meal and Blue hot/non meat option.
 These are on display to allow the children to see the choices.
 The menu is available on the Council website and school blog.
 If your child has special dietary requirements, please let the school know.

-All P1 - P3 children, and P4 - P7 children whose parents are in receipt of qualifying benefits, are entitled to free school meals.
-Other children can buy a school lunch.
+Currently all P1 - P5 children get free meals, and P6 - P7 children whose parents are in receipt of qualifying benefits, are entitled to free school meals.
+Other children can buy a school lunch ordered and paid through the I Payimpact system.